 1 – Scissors

 I’m a Fiskars fan through and through.
-For the price vs quality ratio they are without a doubt the top of the food chain.
+For the price vs quality ratio they are without a doubt the top of the craft world.
 Sure you can get into pricier scissors if you really look for them but I don’t see the point.
+99% of my cut lines are either sewn or manipulated in some way.

 There are quite a few quality brands of cutting boards available on the market.
 A lot of it will have to do with the following question.